 I started experimenting with angelica earlier this summer but figured I’d give it a few go-rounds before posting about it on account of the whole mistake = deadly poisoning thing.

 Now that it’s late August some of flower-stalk-producing plants are starting to go the way of fall here at 11,000 feet in the Colorado high country, although I’m finding that the pattern recognition skills I’ve established with the leaves are coming in handy, as it has become easy for me to spot the first-year plants—without flower stalks or umbels—growing near the older ones, allowing me to collect fresh green leaves and leaf stalks of these non-flowering plants.

 For a More Complex Bathtub Gin Try…

 Since angelica is a botanical used in some gins, and since I am a new fan of the beverage now that I can make my own by flavoring vodka with wild ingredients, I decided to make a more complex batch than my original juniper and coriander experiment.
 This time I added angelica leaves and leaf stalks along with the aforementioned ingredients, let it sit out of the sun for a week, and voila—more freshly-flavored gin to enjoy.

 Angelica Leaf Candy Clusters

 The last time I made them, however, I had a few extra leaves left over from gin-making, so I threw them in the pot.
 “Are you supposed to do that?”
 Gregg asked.
 “Is it in the recipe?”
-It wasn’t, but I have to say—I like the resultant angelica leaf “candy clusters” even better than I do the stalks.
+It wasn’t, but I have to say—I like the angelica leaf “candy clusters” even better than I did the stalks.
 I can’t get enough of them.
 Go figure.